UgurUysal86/MLS4MIL/Image Classification/README.md

 [**Class predictions for all 105 test images can be found here**](analysis)

-Here is a tSNE visualization of the 105 test images:
+Here is a tSNE visualization (t-Distributed Stochastic Neighbor Embedding for visualizing high-dimensional data) of the 105 test images:

 ![tSNE_105](analysis/RuTanks7000_v1_tSNE_105_test.png)

 Here is a tSNE visualization of 7000 test images (Not included in the provided dataset):

 ![tSNE_7000](analysis/RuTanks7000_v1_tSNE_7000_test.png)

+The Test accuracy on these 7000 Test images is 0.7185 (guessing at 7 classes would be 0.1429!)

+I would like to encourage you at this point to try out more test images!
+Have fun.

 ## References
 - [Chollet, F. (2018).
 Deep learning with Python.
 Section 5.3 - Using a pretrained convnet](https://www.manning.com/books/deep-learning-with-python)